JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

     * Good for creating interactive web apps, with a focus on ease of use.
     * Less mature than Django.
     * Good for python first web apps.

-**When to Use Which:**

-* **Use Django:**
-    * When building complex web applications with user authentication, database management, and API development.
-    * For large-scale projects requiring robustness and scalability.
-    * For projects that need a traditional web application structure.
-* **Use Dash, Shiny, Streamlit, or Reflex:**
-    * When creating interactive data visualizations and dashboards.
-    * For rapid prototyping and sharing data science projects.
-    * When you need to quickly build web applications with Python or R.
-    * When your primary goal is to display and interact with data.
-    * When you do not need complex user management.

-**In essence:**

-* Django is a general-purpose web framework.
-* Dash, Shiny, Streamlit, and Reflex are specialized tools for building interactive data applications.

-Therefore, while you can create web applications with all of them, the best choice depends on your specific project requirements.